grafana/agent/docs/sources/shared/flow/reference/components/loki-server-http.md

 headless: true
 ---

-The `http` configures the HTTP server.
+The `http` block configures the HTTP server.

 The following arguments can be used to configure the `http` block.
 Any omitted fields take their default values.